ModusCreateOrg/creative-engine/README.md

 ### NOTES
 1) You will have to do the above steps for your game repository, as well.
-2) Don't forget to change back to master branch after making your PR and doing the pull from upstream/master
+2) Don't forget to change back to master branch after making your PR and doing the pull from upstream master
 3) ALWAYS branch from master in your repo, unless you know what you're doing !!!

 # ModusCreateOrg GitHub Guidelines
-This repository serves as a collection of useful scripts, configuration files, and settings for GitHub repositories.

 > Modus Create team members should refer to [ModusCreateOrg GitHub Guidelines](https://docs.google.com/document/d/1eBFta4gP3-eZ4Gcpx0ww9SHAH6GrOoPSLmTFZ7R8foo/edit#heading=h.sjyqpqnsjmjl)